vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Planned steps to extend the POC

 * Add more derivative types e.g.
-** Instrument Mi i S Ei Interest rate or credit default swap maturing in 10 years ** 10-year interest rate swap, forward starting in 5 years ** Forward rate agreement for time period starting in 6 months and ending in 12 months ** Cash-settled European swaption referencing 5-year interest rate swap with exercise date in 6 months ** Physically-settled European swaption referencing 5-year interest rate swap with exercise date in 6 months ** Bermudan swaption with annual exercise dates
+** Credit default swap maturing in 10 years
-** Interest rate cap or floor specified for semi-annual interest rate with maturity ** Option on a bond maturing in 5 years with the latest exercise date in 1 year ** 3-month Eurodollar futures that matures in 1 year
+** 10-year interest rate swap, forward starting in 5 years ** Forward rate agreement for NYMEX gas for a time period starting in 6 months and ending in 12 months ** Cash-settled European swaption referencing 5-year interest rate swap with exercise date in 6 months ** Physically-settled European swaption referencing 5-year interest rate swap with exercise date in 6 months ** Bermudan swaption for commodity forward with annual exercise dates ** Interest rate cap or floor specified for semi-annual interest rate with maturity ** Option on a bond maturing in 5 years with the latest exercise date in 1 year ** 3-month Eurodollar futures that matures in 1 year